GFH-v2 Pipeline for Searches of Long-Transient Gravitational Waves from Newborn Magnetars: generalized Frequency Hough

 The Generalized Frequency Hough (GFH) transform is a semi-coherent, hierarchical search algorithm designed to detect long-transient gravitational wave signals whose frequency evolves non-linearly over time \cite{2018PhRvD98j2004M}.
 It extends the original Frequency Hough (FH) method \cite{2004PhRvD70h2001K,2014PhRvD90d2002A}, which was primarily developed for detecting continuous wave signals with linearly evolving frequency.

-The method starts from the \textit{Short Fourier Transform Databases} (SFDB), which contain sequences of short Fourier transforms (SFTs) generated from calibrated strain data.
-The data are initially divided into overlapping segments of equal length, and each segment is transformed using the Fast Fourier Transform (FFT) algorithm.
-The SFDB spans the full frequency band, with FFTs typically covering timescales of the order of thousands of seconds.
+The method starts from the \textit{Short Fourier Transform Databases} (SFDB)~\cite{2005CQGra22S1197A, Astone2025SFDB}, which contain sequences of short Fourier transforms (SFTs) generated from calibrated strain data~\cite{2020CQGra37v5008S,2022CQGra39d5006A}.
+The data are initially divided into overlapping segments of equal length, with a 50\% overlap.
+Each segment has duration $T_{\mathrm{FFT}}$ and is transformed using the Fast Fourier Transform (FFT) algorithm.
+The SFDB spans the full frequency band (0-2000 Hz), with FFTs typically covering timescales of the order of thousands of seconds.
 We first read the SFDB and extract the desired frequency band.
-The FFTs are then reprocessed and subdivided into shorter segments with the desired FFT length for the analysis.
+The FFTs are then inverse-transformed back to a time series and subdivided into shorter segments with the desired FFT length for the analysis.

-The construction of the \textit{Peakmap} proceeds by computing, for each of the $N$ FFTs, the ratio between the periodogram (i.e., the squared modulus of the FFT) and the corresponding average spectral estimate~\cite{2014PhRvD90d2002A}.
-The most significant peaks in this ratio, that is, local maxima whose normalized power exceeds a predefined threshold, are identified and collected to form a time–frequency map of selected peaks.
+The construction of the \textit{Peakmap} proceeds by computing, for each of the $N$ FFTs, the ratio between the periodogram (i.e., the squared modulus of the FFT) and the corresponding average spectral estimate computed in the frequency domain~\cite{2014PhRvD90d2002A}.
+The most significant peaks in this ratio, that is, local maxima whose normalized power exceeds a predefined threshold, are identified and collected to form a time-frequency map of selected peaks.

-The original FH transform maps these peaks from the time–frequency plane of the detector into the frequency–spindown parameter space of the source, assuming a linear frequency evolution.
+The original FH transform maps these peaks from the time-frequency plane of the detector into the frequency-spindown parameter space of the source, assuming a linear frequency evolution.
 In this case, the gravitational-wave frequency can be written as a Taylor expansion around the reference time $t_0$:

 where $f_0$ is the source frequency at $t_0$, and $\dot{f}$ is the first-order spindown parameter.
 In the FH framework, each peak $(t,f)$ in the detector’s peakmap is mapped into a line in the $(f_0, \dot{f})$ source plane: